Lists are very important in document formatting. They can be either bulleted or numbered, and they automatically update as you add or remove items.

 How to Format Bullet or Number Position?

-Bullet or Number Position section is common setting for bulleted and numbered lists.
-The options in these settings are directly related to the default number expression.
+The Bullet or Number Position section is a familiar setting for bulleted and numbered lists.
+The options in this section are directly related to the default number expression.
 Adjust the following option to get the intended results.

-• Tab Position – It sets the space between number of the list item in a list.
-More precisely, it sets the value of (^t) in number expression.
+- Tab Position – It sets the space between a number of items in a list.
+More precisely, it sets the value of (^t) in the number expression.

 Note that to align numbers based on period (.), you need to right align the number and increase first line indent until number aligns.